 The Presiding Officer will introduce the participants and explain the procedure for the hearing.
-The hearing will be recorded.
+The hearing will be audio-taped.

 The Presiding Officer will swear-in PDC Staff for them to present information regarding the alleged violation of law.
 You will then have an opportunity to testify, which is your opportunity to present information.
-All testimony by staff, Respondents, and witnesses is given under oath.
+All testimony by staff, Respondents, and witnesses is given under oath but, if you attend in-person, you are seated at a regular meeting table with a microphone, not in a courtroom.
 The Presiding Officer may ask you some questions about the information you, PDC Staff, or witnesses have presented.
-If you have decided to participate in writing instead of online or by phone, your written information will be considered by the Presiding Officer as part of the hearing materials.
+If you have decided to participate in writing instead of online, by phone or in-person, your written information will be considered by the Presiding Officer as part of the hearing materials.